ComplexKinect/software/README.md

 # Complex Kinect Software

-We are building a structure that responds to movement in front of it using OpenCV and a camera mounted with a raspberry pi.
+We are building a structure that responds to motion in front of it using OpenCV and a camera mounted with a raspberry pi.

 To use our code you must first install imutils, OpenCV and make opencv in order to make OpenCV operate effectively.